 Should you rank for competitor names?

-Let’s say you have a decent product and marketing budget, but your brand recognition lags behind competitors.
-You might bid on competitor keywords to ramp up your visibility.
+Additionally, you can bid on competitor keywords to ramp up your visibility.

 For instance, affiliate marketing software company Everflow comes up as a top result when you search its competitor, Refersion: